 You have to be familiar with the list of prohibited items for any country you export to.
 It may be obvious, but when you look deep into a specific country, you may find things like certain literature and or even foreign calendars among the banned items.
 Here is a brief list of commodities prohibited to import into Ghana:

-Books, newspapers or any printed materials, which are defamatory, scandalous or demoralizing
+• Books, newspapers, or any printed materials, that are defamatory, scandalous, or demoralizing

 If you ship something that is on the prohibited list, your cargo will be confiscated, and in some cases, you may be prosecuted.